abdulkaeum/abdulkaeum/README.md

 <br>

 🔨 I love solving problems!
 I like to take a problem and break it up into smaller pieces and tackle each one at a time. <br>
-🖥️ A bit like playing a computer game, you start at level 1 and the challenge is to clock the game.<br>
+🖥️ A bit like playing a computer game, you start at level 1 and the challenge is to clock the game!<br>

 🌱 I have a keen interest about TDD/PHPUnit and SOLID principles.
 It's super useful in the long run for your projects.<br>
 🌱 Currently focusing on JS via Jonas Schmedtmann.<br>